Home >

 Chhath Puja:

-Chhath Puja is the festival worshipping the Sun God (Surya) for sustaining the lives of living beings on earth.
-Chhath Puja falls on the Karthik Shukla Paksha Shasthi.
+Chhath Puja is the festival when the Sun God (Surya) is worshipped for sustaining the lives of living beings on earth.
+Chhath Puja falls on the Kartika Shukla Paksha Shasthi.

 Refer to: